Current Partnerships

 We granted to organizations based in Metro Vancouver in partnership with the UBC Centre for Social Innovation & Impact Investing and Vancity Community Foundation.
 We also granted to organizations based in areas of BC that another IRP partner did not cover.

 Vancouver Foundation distributed more than $1.9 million over two granting cycles from 2019 to 2021.
-Learn more about who we funded through IRP:
+Learn more about who we funded through IRP.

 Fund for Gender Equality